lucagrammer/Plug-IT/README.md

 This part of the project consists in the design and development of a website for Plug-IT, a medium-sized Italian company operating in the ICT sector that needs a website to make itself known and to show its offers.

-> The files of the final **Design Document** can be found in the [Design Delivery Folder](https://github.com/lucagrammer/Plug-IT/tree/master/Design%20Document/Deliverable).
+> The file of the final **Design Document** can be found in the [Design Delivery Folder](https://github.com/lucagrammer/Plug-IT/tree/master/Design%20Document/Deliverable).

-> The files of the **Technical Documentation** can be fount in the [Technical Delivery Folder](https://github.com/lucagrammer/Plug-IT/tree/master/Technical%20Documentation/README.md)
+> The file of the **Technical Documentation** can be fount in the [Technical Delivery Folder](https://github.com/lucagrammer/Plug-IT/tree/master/Technical%20Documentation/README.md)

+---

+## **Chatbot Design**

+This part of the project consists in the design of a more advanced version of the chatbot than the one implemented on the website.

+> The file of the final **Chatbot Design Document** can be found in the [Chatbot Delivery Folder](https://github.com/lucagrammer/Plug-IT/tree/master/Chatbot%20Design%20Document/Deliverable).